Save a login

 After you’ve saved your username and password for a website, 1Password can fill them for you.

-On the sign-in page of a website, click in the username or password field, then choose the login you want to fill.
+On the sign-in page of a website, select the username or password field, then choose the login you want to fill.

-If 1Password suggests more than one item, you can use the arrow keys to select the one you want.
-Or start typing to find it.
+If 1Password suggests more than one item, you can use the arrow keys to choose the one you want, or start typing to filter your items.

 Tip

-To open a website and fill your username and password, click in your browser’s toolbar.
-Select the login for that site, then click Open & Fill.
+To open a website and fill your username and password, select in your browser’s toolbar.
+Select the login for that site, then select Open & Fill.

 Sign up for a new account on a website